7 Tips on How To Improve Communication in a Relationship

 1. Don’t Hold Things In

 Learn how to address your uncomfortable feelings instead of denying them.
 This is the key to knowing how to improve communication in a relationship.
 Instead, we are masters at repressing our emotions.
 That was clearly demonstrated when Supreme Court nominee Brett Kavanaugh gave his testimony on Sept 27th, 2018 addressing Dr. Christine Blasey Ford’s allegations of sexual assault.
 I was struck by how he literally gulped down his emotions with sips of water to continue speaking without having an emotional breakdown.
-It was a clear demonstration of what we all do but on a more subtle level.
+It was a clear demonstration on a physical level what most of us do on a subtle level.
+We gulp our feeling down by denying them.

 We have been taught to think to ourselves: